andrew/ultimate-awesome/README.md

 - [awesome-api-security](https://github.com/arainho/awesome-api-security) - A collection of awesome API Security tools and resources.
 The focus goes to open-source tools and resources that benefit all the community.
 - [pycrumbs](https://github.com/kirang89/pycrumbs) - Bits and bytes of Python from the Internet.
 - [awesome-coding-js](https://github.com/ConardLi/awesome-coding-js) - 用JavaScript实现的算法和数据结构，附详细解释和刷题指南.
+- [awesome-mental-health](https://github.com/dreamingechoes/awesome-mental-health) - A curated list of awesome articles, websites and resources about mental health in the software industry.
 - [awesome-json-datasets](https://github.com/jdorfman/awesome-json-datasets) - A curated list of awesome JSON datasets that don't require authentication.
 - [awesome-IntelliJ-IDEA](https://github.com/xiaoxiunique/awesome-IntelliJ-IDEA) - 收集一些 Intellij IDEA 的一些技巧.
 - [awesome-single-cell](https://github.com/seandavi/awesome-single-cell) - Community-curated list of software packages and data resources for single-cell, including RNA-seq, ATAC-seq, etc.